hashgraph/hedera-improvement-proposal/HIP/hip-29.md

 ## How to Teach This

-One example of how the Hedera JS DID SDK should be leveraged can be found in the reference implementation of the Guardian solution.
+One example of how the Hedera JS DID SDK should be leveraged can be found in the reference implementation of the open-source Guardian solution.

 ## Reference Implementation

-There will be a open-source reposity with a reference implementation of the Guardian Type Solution to learn how to use the componants for various applications.
+Reference implementation can be found in the open-source Guardian repo.

 ## Rejected Ideas